- Restaurants

 7. The Coastal Settlement – Seaside Charm and Nostalgic Vibes

 The comfort food menu is generous and well-priced.
-For diners seeking cheap alfresco dining with a view Singapore offers in a more offbeat location, this is one of the best options.
+For cheap alfresco dining with a view, Singapore offers a genuinely offbeat location; this one’s hard to beat.

 Best For: Slow weekends, nostalgic vibes, comfort food, groups